connectivecpp/chops-net-ip/README.md

 - Small footprint or embedded environments, where all network processing is run inside a single thread.
 - Applications with relatively simple network processing that need an easy-to-use and quick-for-development network library.
 - Applications with configuration driven networks that may need to switch (for example) between connect versus accept for a given connection, or between TCP and UDP for a given communication path.
+- Peer-to-peer applications where the application doesn't care which side connects or accepts, only that there's a data connection.

 Chops Net: